JasperD-UGent/LexComSpaL2/README.md

 This repository includes the LexComSpaL2 (**Lex**ical **Com**plexity for **Spa**nish **L2**) corpus, which can be employed to train personalised word-level difficulty classifiers for learners of Spanish as a foreign/second language (L2).
 The dataset contains 2,240 in-context target words with the corresponding difficulty judgements of 26 L2 learners of Spanish, resulting in a total of 58,240 annotations.
 The target words are divided over 200 sentences from four different domains (economics, health, law, and migration), which have been selected based on their suitability to be included in L2 learning materials.
 As the annotation scheme, a customised version of the five-point lexical complexity prediction scale (Shardlow et al., 2020) is used, tailored to the vocabulary knowledge continuum (which ranges from no knowledge over receptive mastery to productive mastery; Schmitt, 2019).
 The LexComSpaL2 corpus aims to address the lack of relevant data for multi-category difficult prediction at word level for L2 learners of other languages than English.
 Full details on the data collection, data labelling and dataset statistics can be found in Degraeuwe and Goethals (2024).
 The corpus consists of four files, whose contents are described in detail below.

 ## Main corpus file
 The `LexComSpaL2_all.tsv` file links the in-context target words to their annotations (i.e. the difficulty judgements from the 26 L2 Spanish learners).
-The file follows the same format as the [CompLex corpus](https://github.com/MMU-TDMLab/CompLex), the first extensive dataset for lexical complexity prediction (Shardlow et al., 2020).
+The file follows the same format as the [CompLex corpus](https://github.com/MMU-TDMLab/CompLex), the first extensive dataset for lexical complexity prediction (LCP; Shardlow et al., 2020).
 The only difference is that one extra column is added in which the individual annotations are provided.
 Below, a brief explanation of each column in the TSV file is given:

 - `id`: ID of the corpus instance, consisting of three parts (each separated by an underscore).
 The first part corresponds to the ID of the corpus (see Degraeuwe & Goethals, 2024); the second part is the sentence ID; the third and last part corresponds to the index of the target word in the sentence.
 - `corpus`: topic area of the corpus.